codingbelief/arm-architecture-reference-manual-for-armv8-a/chapter_d4/d42_2_controlling_address_translation_stages.md

     - TCR_EL1.T1SZ specifies the size for the upper VA range, translated using TTBR1_EL1.
 * Each of the other TCRs has a single T0SZ field, and input addresses are translated using a single TTBR.
 Attempting to translate an address that is larger than the configured input address size generates a Translation fault.
 This means:
 * For a TCR with a single T0SZ field, Figure D4-3 shows the input address map:
+    (TODO: add figure)